ryanburnette/jekyll-image-tag/README.md

 #### image

-Tells Liquid this is a Jekyll Image Tag.
+Tells Liquid this is a Jekyll Image Tag R.

 #### preset or WxH